 - Boulevard gardens can help support increased ecological diversity by providing and connecting pollinator habitats throughout the City.
 To transform a City boulevard into a safe and thriving garden, read and follow the Boulevard Gardening Guidelines.

 - In May 2018 City of Victoria Council approved the proclamation request to celebrate Pollinator Week.
-National Pollinator Week is organized by Pollinator Partnership and takes place from June 18th to June 24th 2018.
+National Pollinator Week is organized by Pollinator Partnership and is celebrated annually during the third week of June.
 For more information on how you can take part in Pollinator Week, visit Pollinator Canada.

 Photo credit: Tyson Harrison